Skip to main content

 For Entra ID:

-3. Check that the claim name includes the full URI if required
+3. Check the claim name includes the full URI if required.

-3. Check that the filter is returning groups for test users
+3. Check if the filter is returning groups for test users.

 Symptoms: